MarkhamLee/internet-and-iot-data-platform/README.md

 # Productivity, Home IoT, Music, Stocks & Weather Dashboard

 ![Dashboard Thumbnail](/images/dashboard_snapshot11-15.png)
-Snapshot of some of the tracked data, have other datapoints ready but want to test those connections and/or devices more.
+*Snapshot of some of the tracked data*

 This project has two primary objectives:
 1) Get more experience with Airflow by building a data aggregation platform that's inclusive of API sources, IoT devices and potentially even some RSS feeds and web scraping.